 Work with LifeSpan to design a custom immunohistochemistry to address your specific biological question.
 Outsource the entire localization process without having to

 worry about finding and characterizing target specific antibodies, sourcing and validating difficult-to-find tissues, and having the ability to interpret the resulting

 TCR Screening Services

 Test your therapeutic antibodies in immunohistochemistry against a broad panel of normal frozen human tissue types in order to determine potential unintended binding.

 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

-Mouse Monoclonal (IgG1,k) to Mouse CTNNA1 / Catenin Alpha-1
+Rabbit Polyclonal (IgG) to Human CTNNA1 / Catenin Alpha-1